nheingit/JWCuisine-landing-page/README.md

 ## Introduction

-Hello reader, my name is Noah Hein!
-This is my first project as a self-taught web developer studying for the last 3 months.
 I am super excited to share this with you all.
 This `README` will be a short tutorial on how to boot up this repo and get it working if you are cloning it onto your device.
 It also includes a list of things that I learned along the way while making the project, and why I made it in the first place.

 ## About